ZOO-Project/zoo-wes-runner/docs/02_configuring_ades.md

-## Configuring the ADES.
+## Configuring the ZOO-Project-DRU.

-The ADES must be configured to do the following:
+The ZOO-Project-DRU must be configured to do the following:

- * Run an ADES docker image which has the python packaged contained in this repo installed.
+ * Run an ZOO-Project docker image which has the python packaged contained in this repo installed.
  * Use the cookiecutter from [here](https://github.com/EOEPCA/eoepca-proc-service-template-wes/) instead of the one for calrissian.
  * Pass the URL and basic auth information as environment variables into the image.